Non-Resident CMDS Fellows

 Silvia Chocarro Marcesse is a consultant on freedom of expression and media development issues for international organizations and NGOs.
 She is currently global advocacy strategist for IFEX, providing strategic advice to the international network of more than 100 NGOs defending free speech worldwide.
 She also worked for the Center for International Media Assistance (CIMA), editing a toolkit on international standards on freedom of expression and access to information.
 Silvia is also a journalist.
 From 2013 to 2017 she was the US Correspondent for Radio France Internationale (RFI) – Spanish Service –where she covered the latest US elections.
 She recently moved to Paris where she will continue to report for RFI on media freedom issues.
 From 2009 to 2013, she worked at UNESCO managing projects related to the promotion of freedom of expression and free, independent and pluralistic media.
 While at UNESCO, she participated in the development of the UN Plan of Action on The Safety of Journalists and the Issue of Impunity and its implementation strategy.

-Benjamin De Cleen is assistant professor at the Department of Communication Studies of the Vrije Universiteit Brussel, where he coordinates the English-language master on 'Journalism and Media in Europe'.
+Benjamin De Cleen is associate professor at the Department of Communication Studies of the Vrije Universiteit Brussel, where he coordinates the English-language master on 'Journalism and Media in Europe'.
 He has also taught at the Université Libre de Bruxelles.
 His research is situated within discourse studies and focuses on political rhetoric and on the intersections between media and politics.
-He has analyzed populist radical right rhetoric, and has worked on the discourse-theoretical conceptualization of populism, conservatism, and nationalism.
-He is also working on media and the delegitimation of labor unions.
+He has analyzed populist radical right rhetoric, and has worked on the discursive conceptualization of populism, conservatism, and nationalism.
 A list of publications can be found here: https://vub.academia.edu/BenjaminDeCleen

 Amer Džihana is director for Media Policy and Research at Internews in Bosnia and Herzegovina.
 He was a visiting research fellow at CMDS (2009-2010) and worked for Mediacentar Sarajevo (2005-2010).
 Amer is the co-editor of Media Law in Bosnia and Herzegovina (Internews, 2012), with Mehmed Halilovic, and Media and National Ideologies: Analysis of reporting on war crime trials in the former Yugoslavia (Mediacentar Sarajevo, 2011), with Zala Volcic.
 Since 2012, Amer has been a regular lecturer at media law and policy workshops at law and journalism faculties in Bosnia and Herzegovina.

 Francesca Fanucci is an Italian and British lawyer specialised in freedom of expression and comparative media law.
-She is a member of Internews' Internet Freedom Expert Register and has consulted, inter alia, for the American Bar Association, ARTICLE 19, the UN Special Rapporteur on the Promotion and Protection of the Right to Freedom of Opinion and Expression, the Open Society Foundations Justice Initiative and Media Program, the International Press Institute, Access Info Europe and International Media Support.
-She is also a surveyor of e-governance policies for the E-Governance Institute at the School of Public Affairs and Administration, Rutgers University-Newark, New Jersey, US and is regularly invited by the Programme in Comparative Media Law and Policy at the University of Oxford, UK, as a senior judge at the annual International Rounds of the Monroe E. Price Media Law Moot Court Competition.
-Francesca has also been a legal analyst and researcher in corporate law for global and European public affairs consultancies in Europe, North and West Africa, the United States and South America.
-She has co-authored ‘WikiLeaks, Secrecy and Freedom of Information: The Case of the UK’, in Beyond WikiLeaks: Implications for the Future of Communications, Journalism and Society (Palgrave-MacMillan 2013) and ‘Digital Television in Italy: From Analogue to Digital Duopoly?’ in the January 2013 issue of the International Journal of Digital Television.
+She is a member of Internews' Internet Freedom Expert Register and has consulted, inter alia, for the American Bar Association, ARTICLE 19, the UN Special Rapporteur on the Promotion and Protection of the Right to Freedom of Opinion and Expression, the Open Society Foundations Justice Initiative and Media Program, the International Press Institute, Access Info Europe and International Media Support and is regularly invited by the Programme in Comparative Media Law and Policy at the University of Oxford, UK, as a senior judge at the annual International Rounds of the Monroe E. Price Media Law Moot Court Competition.
+She currently serves as Senior Legal Advisor at the European Center For Not-For-Profit Law (ECNL), where she mostly works on projects at the UN, Council of Europe and EU level aimed at developing standards and regulatory frameworks addressing the impact of new technologies and artificial intelligence on civic freedoms.
+Francesca also represents the Council of Europe (CoE) Conference of International NGOs as a member participant in the CoE Ad Hoc Committee on Artificial Intelligence (CAHAI), which is tasked with preparing potential elements for a legal framework for the development, design and application of artificial intelligence based on the CoE’s standards on human rights, democracy and the rule of law.

 Eszter Hargittai is professor in the Institute of Mass Communication and Media Research at the University of Zurich where she heads the Media Use and Society division continuing to direct the "Web Use Project".
 She is also fellow of the Institute for Policy Research at Northwestern University.
 Hargittai's research focuses on the social and policy implications of digital media with a particular interest in how differences in people's Web-use skills influence what they do online.
 Her work has received awards from the American Sociological Association, the Eastern Sociological Society, the International Communication Association, the National Communication Association and the Telecommunications Policy Research Conference.
 In 2010, the International Communication Association selected her to receive its Outstanding Young Scholar Award.
 Hargittai is editor of Research Confidential: Solutions to Problems Most Social Scientists Pretend They Never Have" (University of Michigan Press 2009), which presents a rare behind-the-scenes look at doing empirical social science research and co-editor (with Christian Sandvig) of Digital Research Confidential (The MIT Press, 2015), which presents more behind-the-scenes experiences of social scientific research in the digital age.
 She writes an academic career advice column at Inside Higher Ed called Ph.Do.